Uber Faces $10M Suit Over Driver’s Fatal Assault On Cabbie

 The Uber representative informed Gore that Uber would investigate the matter.

-Making matters worse, said, Lu had been issued a temporary driver’s license on 3/22/18 which expired on 6/20/18.
+Making matters worse, Lu had been issued a temporary driver’s license on 3/22/18 which expired on 6/20/18.
 According to Illinois law and Uber’s own policies, Lu’s Uber driving privileges should have been suspended and he should not have been able to drive.

 “Unfortunately, Uber never contacted Gore for further investigation and Lu was allowed to continue to drive for the company despite being informed of his propensity for violence, leading to the fatal confrontation with Mr. Tungekar months later”.